 Some rather alarming trends are being baked into your new OS and Intel/AMD hardware and you can’t do anything about it.
 What you say?
 The fact is that our government is so paranoid that they are installing backdoors into your computers, and if they aren’t many believe they are.Â Some of this is obvious, for example, microsoft’s newest OS runs as a service, a service based in Microsoft’s cloud.
 The problem?
 You have no idea what information Microsoft is collecting from you behind this semi transparent notion that you would pay a monthly service fee to “rent” out your OS.
 And this information is freely available to our government with as little as a NSL, no court order required.
 This is a disgusting concept for me and at this time prevents me from honestly recommending Win10 to anybody.

-In addition, Microsoft and Intel and AMD all build in, actually code in, firmware backdoors into your hardware.
+In addition, Microsoft is in cahoots with both Intel and AMD to build in, actually code in, firmware backdoors into your hardware.
 These backdoors make it entirely possible that hackers or the government can pry open you computer on demand.

 So now we may see a rally behind OpenSource and Made in America.
 Presenting a computer for real Americans:

 The world’s first ATX-compatible, workstation-class mainboard for the IBM POWER8 processor.